-As of March 31, 2023, nine of the Company's independent operating subsidiaries had Reviews scheduled, on appeal or in dispute resolution process, both pre- and post-payment.
+As of June 30, 2023, ten of the Company's independent operating subsidiaries had Reviews scheduled, on appeal or in dispute resolution process, both pre- and post-payment.
 If an operation fails an initial or subsequent Review, the operation could then be subject to extended Review, suspension of payment, or extrapolation of the identified error rate to all billing in the same time period.
-The Company, from time to time, receives record requests in reviews which have resulted in claim denials on paid claims.
-The Company has appealed substantially all denials arising from these reviews using the applicable appeals process.
-As of March 31, 2023, and through the filing of this Quarterly Report on Form 10-Q, the Company's independent operating subsidiaries have responded to the Reviews that are currently ongoing, on appeal or in dispute resolution process.
-The Company cannot predict the ultimate outcome of any regulatory and other governmental reviews.
-While such reviews are the subject of administrative appeals, the appeals process, even if successful, may take several years to resolve.
-The costs to respond to and defend such reviews may be significant and an adverse determination in such reviews may subject the Company to sanctions, damages, extrapolation of damage findings, additional recoupments, fines, other penalties (some of which may not be covered by insurance), and termination from Medicare programs which may, either individually or in the aggregate, have a material adverse effect on the Company's business and financial condition.
+The Company, from time to time, receives record requests in Reviews which have resulted in claim denials on previously paid claims.
+The Company has appealed substantially all denials arising from these Reviews using the applicable appeals process.
+As of June 30, 2023, and through the filing of this Quarterly Report on Form 10-Q, the Company's independent operating subsidiaries have responded to the Reviews that are currently ongoing, on appeal or in dispute resolution process.
+The Company cannot predict the ultimate outcome of any regulatory and other governmental Reviews.
+While such Reviews are the subject of administrative appeals, the appeals process, even if successful, may take several years to resolve.
+The costs to respond to and defend such Reviews may be significant and an adverse determination in such Reviews may subject the Company to sanctions, damages, extrapolation of damage findings, additional recoupments, fines, other penalties (some of which may not be covered by insurance), and termination from Medicare programs which may, either individually or in the aggregate, have a material adverse effect on the Company's business and financial condition.

 From June 2021 to May 2022, one hospice provider number was subject to a Medicare payment suspension imposed by a UPIC.
-As of March 31, 2023, the total amount due from the government payor impacted by the suspension was \$5,134 and was recorded in long-term other assets.
+As of June 30, 2023, the total amount due from the government payor impacted by the suspension was \$5,105 and was recorded in long-term other assets.
 The amounts suspended represent all Medicare payments due to the provider number during the suspension.

-In May 2022, the Company received communication that the Medicare payment suspension was terminated and the UPIC's review was complete.
+In May 2022, the Company received communication that the Medicare payment suspension, for the above-referenced hospice provider number, was terminated and the UPIC's review was complete.
 The UPIC reviewed 107 patient records covering a 10-month period to determine whether, in its view, a Medicare overpayment was made.
-Based on the results of the review, the UPIC has alleged sampled and extrapolated overpayments of \$5,134, and has withheld that amount through continued recoupment of Medicare payments.
+Based on the results of the review, the UPIC has alleged sampled and extrapolated overpayments of \$5,105, and has withheld that amount through continued recoupment of Medicare payments.
 The Company is pursuing its appeal rights through the administrative appeals process, including contesting the methodology used by the UPIC to perform statistical extrapolation.
-At this stage of the review, based on the information currently available to the Company, the Company cannot predict the timing or the ultimate outcome of this review.
-As of March 31, 2023, we have an accrued liability that is immaterial for this review which was recorded as an offset to revenue.
+To date the Company has been successful in appealing some of the previously denied claims and expects to receive refunds related to the successful appeals.
+The Company continues to work through the appeals process for the remaining denied claims.
+Based on the information currently available to the Company, the Company cannot predict the timing or the ultimate outcome of this review including refunds to be received.
+As of June 30, 2023, the Company has an accrued liability that is immaterial for this review which was recorded as an offset to revenue.